 The skin cycle is a natural and vital process of skin cell renewal in which the skin generates new, young healthy radiant skin cells to replace the matured, dull, damaged skin cells which naturally shed over a period of time.
 Our skin is made up of many layers, imagine a brick wall where there is a base layer and a top layer, with many layers in between.

 Our skin produces new healthy skin cells in the basal layer of the epidermis.
-These new, young healthy cells then go on a ‘journey’ travelling upwards through the ‘in between’ layers and as they are journeying upwards, they are growing and maturing where finally they reach their final destination being the top most outer layer of the skin, the stratum corneum (aka the skin barrier) where they have fully matured and then they naturally shed away.
+These new, young healthy cells then go on a ‘journey’ travelling upwards through the ‘in between’ layers and as they are journeying upwards, they grow and mature where finally they reach their final destination the topmost outer layer of the skin, the stratum corneum (aka the skin barrier) where they have fully matured and then they naturally shed away.
 This ‘journey’ from start to finish is known as the skin cycle.

 Apart from looking beautiful, your skin actually has many vital functions to perform to keep us safe and healthy.
 One of the many functions of the skin is protection.
 Protection from UV radiation, pathogens/infections and our environment.
 Hence why optimising skin health is vital.

 If you have a healthy, hydrated, nourished skin barrier with a healthy turnover, you will have radiant, plump, youthful skin.
-However, in the world of skincare we are currently seeing an obsession with achieving a radiant glow.
-We are seeing a trend in overusing certain skincare ingredients to speed up the natural cycle and obliterating the protective skin barrier.
+However, in the world of skincare, we are currently seeing an obsession with achieving a radiant glow.
+We are seeing a trend in overusing certain skincare ingredients to speed up the natural cycle and obliterate the protective skin barrier.

 Hormonal health, medications, stress levels, age, inflammation, gut health, environmental factors and even skincare ingredients all have an impact on our individual skin cycle.

 The ‘holy grail’ of skincare ingredients.
-Retinol is a superhero ingredient with many skin benefits, it is your ultimate multitasker and is a fantastic ingredient to boost dull, sluggish skins.
+Retinol is a superhero ingredient with many skin benefits, it is your ultimate multitasker and is a fantastic ingredient to boost dull, sluggish skin.

-Chemical exfoliants work differently to physical exfoliants.
-Physical exfoliants are also known as scrubs and work by a buffing effect or sandpaper effect on the outermost layer of the skin.
+Chemical exfoliants work differently from physical exfoliants.
+Physical exfoliants are also known as scrubs and work with a buffing effect or sandpaper effect on the outermost layer of the skin.
 Physical exfoliants are detrimental to barrier health as they cause microscopic tears on the skin barrier which leads to inflammation and compromised barrier health.

 Chemical exfoliants work by dissolving the intracellular ‘glue’ that holds the skin cells together.
 Imagine a brick wall which is held together by cement.
 However, chemical exfoliants have far more benefits than just exfoliation.

 Glycolic acid and Lactic acid.
-These are best suited for brightness, pigmentation, collagen boosting and less sensitive skins.
+These are best suited for brightness, pigmentation, collagen boosting and less sensitive skin.

 Salicylic acid.
-This is best suited for oily, acne prone skins, large pores, blackheads and sensitive skin types.
+This is best suited for oily, acne-prone skin, large pores, blackheads and sensitive skin types.

 Gluconolactone and Lactobionic acid.
 These are best suited for sensitive skin types.

 If you would like support from Amelia, or one of our other clinical experts, join Renude's membership today.
-For just £20/quarter (100% redeemable on product), you will receive a professional skin anaylysis, seasonal skin check-in and routine updates, and unlimited messaging inbetween.
+For just £20/quarter (100% redeemable on product), you will receive a professional skin analysis, seasonal skin check-in and routine updates, and unlimited messaging in-between.